andytill/erlyberly/README.md

 git pull origin && ./mvnw clean compile install assembly:single && java -jar target/*runnable.jar
 ```

+To create a development environment, follow the three steps [in the wiki](https://github.com/andytill/erlyberly/wiki/Dev-Environment).

 Please raise an issue if you are unable to build that includes the OS, java version and erlang versions.

 ### Features and How To